AaveChain/FestivalTicketNFT/README.md

 **Approve the Smart Contract to Spend Ether:**

 Use a wallet like MetaMask or any Ethereum wallet that supports ERC-20 tokens.
-Go to your wallet's "Assets" or "Tokens" section.
+Go to our wallet's "Assets" or "Tokens" section.
 Find the currency token (Ether) you want to use to buy the ticket.
 Look for the "Approve" or "Allowance" option for this token.
 Approve the smart contract's address (the address of the FestivalTicketNFT contract) to spend the amount you specified as the ticket price (in this case, "1100000000000000000" Wei or 1.1 Ether).